-Year 8 and 9 Guided Choices
+Year 9 Guided Choices

 This year is an important year for Year 8 and 9 learners because they will be making their choices for their optional courses at Key Stage 4.
 This process starts with information, advice and guidance from their form tutor during the first term.
 Learners will also have the opportunity to use an online programme called LaunchPad which will ask them to complete a questionnaire about themselves and the way they like to work.
 This programme will look at possible pathways and career choices for them to investigate.
 Each learner will get an individual password so they can access this at school or at home.
 We would encourage parents/carers to use this programme with their child.

 There are a number of types of qualification available at Key Stage 4.